CURRENT GRADUATE OPPORTUNITIES

 FUNDING

-Graduate school in STEM fields, including ecology, is not like other professional training programs such as medical school that require large amounts of investment and debt.
-You will be employed as a research or teaching assistant while you work on your thesis research project, earning a modest but livable salary.
+All accepted students are guaranteed a stipend through teaching or research assistantships.
 There are also opportunities to apply for fellowships such as the National Science Foundation's Graduate Research Fellowship Program (NSF GRFP) for which UTEP students have proven competitive.
 If you are interested and qualified, I will help you with your applications for these types of programs.
 The lab currently has several major National Science Foundation grants and several more in submission and development.
 I will continue to apply for such funding to support your work.
 In all grant applications that I submit, I include funding for student salaries and research projects.
 In summary, there are many financial support possibilities including teaching assistantships, fellowships, and research assistantships that are supported by external grants.

 QUALIFICATIONS